xmos/lib_sdram/lib_sdram/doc/rst/sdram.rst

 You also have to add ``lib_sdram`` to the ``USED_MODULES`` field of your application Makefile.

-SDRAM server and client are instantiated as parallel tasks that run in a ``par`` statement.
-The client (application on most cases) can connect to the server via a streaming channel.
+SDRAM server and client are instantiated as concurrent tasks that run in a ``par`` statement.
+The client (your application) connects to the SDRAM server via a streaming channel.

 .. caution::